Towards Healthcare

 Customization and Personalization are Expanding the Market Growth

 3D Printed medical devices are usually produced in limited quantities, and patterns can be modified continually to reduce costs, weight, and component counts to produce small, lightweight medical devices with internal performance.
 Medical devices that are specifically designed for a patient enhance comfort, fit, and outcomes while lowering the risk of complications.
-With numerous applications in interbody, dental, surgical, orthopedic, and personalized devices, 3D printing earnings in the medical devices sector have been increasing continuously since 2018.
+With numerous applications in dental, interbody, surgical, orthopedic, and personalized devices, 3D printing earnings in the medical devices sector have been increasing continuously since 2018.

 Custom implants and prosthetics can be made using 3D printing to better fit a patient's needs and increase comfort and functionality.
 Using surgical guides that were 3D printed, surgeons can perform complex procedures like spinal replacements and joint replacements with greater precision and accuracy, increasing their chances of success and speeding up their recovery.
 This leads to devices that are better matched to the patient and their particular anatomy.